-Discover the benefits and nutrition of eating taro chips and drinking sorrel wine?
+The benefits and nutrition of eating taro chips and drinking sorrel wine?

 Exciting Sorrel drink benefits with Taro Chips

-The benefits and nutrition of these products go far beyond their taste, however.
+The health benefits and nutrition of roselle(sorrel) and taro(eddo) goes far beyond their taste and uniqueness.
 Both Jamaican sorrel (a species of hibiscus) and taro root can have a major positive impact on your physical health and nutrition.
-Here are just a few ways that these Islsnac offerings can improve your health: Continue reading and find out the mystery of what red sorrel is good for.
+Here are just a few ways that these Islsnac offerings can improve your health: Continue reading and find out the mystery of what red sorrel hibiscus is good for.

 They both boost your immune system, creating a healthier lifestyle

-They are both loaded with nutrients that is necessary for your body
+Eddo and roselle are both loaded with nutrients that is necessary for your body

 Taro is filled with a wealth of vitamins and minerals that serve the human body well.
-It contains plenty of dietary fiber and potassium, as well as lots of vitamins A, C, E, and B6.
+Eddo contains plenty of dietary fiber and potassium, as well as lots of vitamins A, C, E, and B6.
 It even has a bit of protein and iron so you can use it to replace meat in your diet.
 Sorrel hibiscus flowers are no slouch in the nutritional department either.
-It’s full of minerals like calcium, magnesium, potassium, and zinc.
+Roselle is full of minerals like calcium, magnesium, potassium, and zinc.
 It also has key B-vitamins like niacin and folic acid, and can lower blood pressure.

-Sorrel is a known anti-inflammatory
+What is sorrel good for?
+Sorrel is a known anti-inflammatory hibiscus plant.